MKHLink/Calculator_With_GUI/README.md

 # Calculator_With_GUI
-A calculator application that I made for my advance Java class using GUI
+A calculator application that makes use of GUI and is able to perform simple arithmatic operations

 # Purpose
 Performs Simple Calculations